User-Level Management

 +o periodically poll the database for changes and create the

-appropriate group master files from the database contents
+appropriate group primary files from the database contents

 The first item is interesting primarily from the standpoints of